-Atom Packs The Mo 50L Pack Review
+Atom Packs Prospector Backpack Review

 Joal and I have struggled to find gear made in the UK for the thru-hiking community so we were super excited when a friend recommended we check out Atom Packs, a UK-based company that makes custom ultralight backpacks.
-This hiking season I’ve been testing their 50L Mo.
+This hiking season I’ve been testing their 50L Prospector.

 Who are Atom Packs?